ssypchenko/GG1MapChooser/README.md

 ggmc_auto_mapchange: Automatically change a map to random map.
 ggmc_nortv: Disable the rtv command temporarily to maintain game continuity.

+## **Translation**

+Available in English and Russian.
+You can add your own translations by sending me "lang".json file

 ## **Disclaimer**

 The plugin is provided "as-is" and fulfills the specific requirements it was designed for.
 While I am not planning further major updates, I welcome suggestions that might benefit a broader user base, which could lead to additional features.